Q&A on Adoptions

 If you are using anything that is copyrighted, we will need enough time to request permission to reprint.
 This can often take up to 8 weeks to hear back.
 It is never too early to submit your copyright request!
 We do not need to know enrollment numbers for us to request copyright.
 Please see the copyright page for more information on how to go about submitting your request.

-Please remember that you are legally obligated to submit your order by October 17 (See HEOA for more information).
-If to the best of your ability, you still cannot submit your order by October 17, then please submit it as soon as possible after that so we can have plenty of time to get them ordered, received, and on the shelves.
+Please remember that you are legally obligated to submit your order by student registration.
+(See HEOA for more information).
+If to the best of your ability, you still cannot submit your order by then, please submit it as soon as possible so we can have plenty of time to get them ordered, received, and on the shelves.

-If you require any assistance or have any questions regarding the above information, please contact Paul Fahey by e-mail or by phone 616-526-7808
+If you require any assistance or have any questions regarding the above information, please contact Shelly Mosurinjohn by e-mail or by phone 616-526-7808.